 Network and Asset Management covers the general management and condition of the road network, including professional services, inspections, asset management and the collection and management of network data.
+It also includes the regulatory functions associated with corridor management.

 Assets and condition overview